Ritual slaughter: High-volume ritual slaughter

-European restrictions on ritual slaughter
+Legal restrictions on ritual slaughter

 A number of countries in Europe (as well as Australia) have issued restrictions or outright bans on ritual slaughter.
 As of 2018, Slovenia is the only European country which has prohibited ritual slaughter altogether.
-A number of other countries, most notably in Scandinavia, has introduced legal requirements for animals to be stunned either before or just after having their throats cut during ritual slaughter.
+A number of other countries has introduced legal requirements for animals to be stunned either before or just after having their throats cut during ritual slaughter.
 The question whether animals should be stunned or not remains a hotly contested issue, where animal welfare concerns regularly clash with religious concerns.